hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

   - target_text: `Guest Network Access: Visitors to the Company can access guest networks by registering with the office personnel, bypassing the need for a formal access request.`
   - action: "delete"
   - replacement: ""
-  - comment: "You indicated that you do not have an office, so [explanation].\\n\\nNo office = no guest network needed; Having office = visitors need controlled network access for security."
+  - comment: "You indicated that you do not have an office, so [explanation].
+No office = no guest network needed; Having office = visitors need controlled network access for security."
   - comment_author: "Secfix AI"
 - If answer is "Yes":
   - target_text: `Guest Network Access: Visitors to the Company can access guest networks by registering with the office personnel, bypassing the need for a formal access request.`
   - action: "comment"
-  - comment: "You indicated that you have an office, so [explanation].\\n\\nNo office = no guest network needed; Having office = visitors need controlled network access."
+  - comment: "You indicated that you have an office, so [explanation].
+No office = no guest network needed; Having office = visitors need controlled network access."
   - comment_author: "Secfix AI"

 ## RULE_05: Source Code Access Section